AlfredSimpson/CTF-Chals-I-Made/JerseyCTF_2023/osint/one-mo'-dance-for-mary/BreakDown/README.md

 The dance name was below their photo: Russian War Relief Dance.
 THe article also stated it was on Saturday.
 This article was printed on a Tuesday, August 25th 1942 4 days before the dance.
 You'd need the date of the dance added to correctly solve the challenge.
 This was the easiest part.

 ![image](https://user-images.githubusercontent.com/73041922/232670668-356deaf3-76df-45f6-b1e2-10cfdeb017b7.png)

+# Special Thanks

+Shoutout and special thanks to goes out to the four or five of the 1500+ competitors who said this was guessy when they just didn't know how to do a simple search.